Email Security Quick Start Guide (Legacy)

 When you click on an email, it will show a content preview and provide the options shown in the image below.
 These options will perform the same functions described above under Quarantine Digest emails.

 When emailing or requesting sensitive information, you should use email encryption for improved security.
 Email encryption keeps sensitive information on the secure web server instead of transporting it across the internet over multiple mail servers.
+Please note: Email Encryption service is only available for external communications, since internal emails do not leave the mail server.

 Sending Encrypted Emails